NativeScript/docs/content/ui/stack-layout.md

 <img class="md:w-1/2 lg:w-1/3" src="https://art.nativescript.org/layouts/stack_layout_vertical.svg" />

-### Stack layout with horizontally aligned children
+You can play with these examples in [StackBlitz](https://stackblitz.com/edit/nativescript-stackblitz-templates-ofdvhw?file=app%2Fmain-page.xml&title=NativeScript%20Starter%20TypeScript).

+### Aligning children horizontally in a veritcal stack

-To align a child element horizontally in a `StackLayout` with `orientation='vertical'`, use the child's `horizontalAlignment` property.
+Child elements of a vertical stack can align themselves horizontally at `left`, `center` or `right` positions with the `horizontalAlignment` property.

-The following example creates a diagonal stack of items with responsive sizes.
-Items are vertically stacked.
+For example, we can align child elements diagonally in a vertical stack.

 ```xml
 <StackLayout backgroundColor="#3c495e">